Logius-standaarden/OAuth-NL-profiel/Client Profiles.md

 <aside class=" addition">
 <b>iGov-NL : Additional content</b></br>

-Direct access clients that are using the client credentials grant type and are not using OpenIDConnect are also allowed to use an X.509 certificate to authenticate with the authorization server's token endpoint.
-This flow is compatible with OAuth 2.0 due to section 2.3.2 of [[rfc6749]].
+When using the JWT assertion, the assertion MUST use the claims as follows:

 </aside>
 <!-- iGov-NL : End of the additional content -->

-When using the JWT assertion, the assertion MUST use the claims as follows:

 <dl>